the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 ### Auxiliary Design Files
 Beyond the original design files, it is often helpful to share your design in additional, more accessible formats.
-For example, best practice for an open sourc CAD design is to share the design not just in its native file format, but also in a range of formats for interchangeable and exportable formats that can be opened or imported by other CAD programs.
+For example, best practice for an open source CAD design is to share the design not just in its native file format, but also in a range of formats for interchangeable and exportable formats that can be opened or imported by other CAD programs.
 - It is also helpful to provide ready-to-view outputs that can easily be viewed by end-users who wish to understand (but not necessarily modify) the design.
 For example, a PDF of a circuit board schematic.
 These auxiliary design files allow people to study the design of the hardware, and sometimes even fabricate it, even without access to particular proprietary software packages.